 The AP’s nonce

-The contents of the Association Request frame from the capability (inclusive) to the FILS SIV element (exclusive)
+The contents of the Association Request frame from the capability (inclusive) to the FILS Key Confirmation element (exclusive)

-The input keys, the TAG, the ciphertext, and the AAD shall be passed to the decrypt-and-verify operation specified in 11.9a.2.6.
+The input keys, the ciphertext, and the vector of AAD shall be passed to AES-SIV decrypt

-If the output from 11.9a.2.6 returns a failure, authentication shall be deemed a failure.
+If the output from AES-SIV decryptreturns a failure, authentication shall be deemed a failure.
 If the output returns plaintext, the Key-Auth from the decrypted Authentication frame shall be checked.
 If it is incorrect, authentication shall be deemed a failure.
-If authentication is deemed a failure, the KEK, KMK, KCK, PMK, and all shared secrets shall be irretrievably destroyed.
+If authentication is deemed a failure, the KEK, KCK, TK, and all shared secrets shall be irretrievably destroyed.
 If authentication is not deemed a failure, the AP shall check the Key-Auth field in the Key Confirmation element.

 For FILS Authentication using a trusted third party, the AP shall construct a verifier as follows:

-Key-Auth’ = HMAC-SHA256(KCK, NSTA | NAP | STA-MAC | AP-BSSID)
+Key-Auth’ = HMAC-SHA-K(KCK, NSTA | NAP | STA-MAC | AP-BSSID)

+Where SHA-K is SHA-256 for AKM <ANA-12>, FILS-128, and SHA- is SHA-384 for AKM <ANA-13>, FILS 256.
 If Key-Auth’ differs from the Key-Auth field in the Key Confirmation element, authentication shall be deemed a failure.

 For FILS Authentication without a trusted third party, the AP shall use the STA’s (certified) public key from the Public Key IE in the Association frame to verify the contents of the Key-Auth field of the Key Confirmation element.
 The specific technique for verification depends on the crypto-system used by the public key.
 If verification fails, authentication shall be deemed a failure.

-If authentication is a failure, the KEK, KMK, KCK, PMK, and all shared secrets shall be irretrievably destroyed.
+If authentication is a failure, the KEK,KCK, TK, and all shared secrets shall be irretrievably destroyed.
 Otherwise, the AP shall then construct a nascent 802.11 associate response frame confirming the selected ciphersuite and the FILS AKM, and containing the FILS KDE Container, and its own Key-Auth.
-The FILS TAG element shall be set to zero.

 For FILS authentication using a trusted third party, the Key Auth field of the Key Confirmation element in the Association Response shall be:

-Key-Auth = HMAC-SHA256(KCK, NAP | NSTA | AP-BSSID | STA-MAC)
+Key-Auth = HMAC-SHA-K(KCK, NAP | NSTA | AP-BSSID | STA-MAC)

+Where SHA-K is SHA-256 for AKM <ANA-12>, FILS-128, and SHA- is SHA-384 for AKM <ANA-13>, FILS 256.
 For FILS Authentication without a trusted third party, the Key Auth field of the Key Confirmation element in the Association Response shall contain a digital signature using the AP’s private key, the specific construction of the digital signature depends on the crypto-system of the public/private keypair:

 Key-Auth = Sig-AP(gAP | gSTA | NAP | NSTA | AP-BSSID | STA-MAC )